A Super-Resolution Framework for Tensor Decomposition: Tensor Decomposition, Atomic Norms, and Duality

 where $\operatorname*{conv}(\A)$ is the convex hull of the atomic set $\A$, and a scalar multiplying a set scales every element in the set.
-Therefore, the tensor atomic norm is the minimal $\ell_1$ norm of the expansion coefficients among all valid expansions in terms of unit-norm, rank-one tensors.
-The atomic norm $\|T\|_\A$ defined in \eqref{eqn:atomic:tensor} is also called the tensor nuclear norm and denoted by $\|T\|_*$.
+Therefore, the tensor atomic norm is the minimal $\ell_1$ norm of its expansion coefficients among all valid expansions in terms of unit-norm, rank-1 tensors.
+The atomic norm $\|\tT\|_\A$ defined in \eqref{eqn:atomic:tensor} is also called the tensor nuclear norm and denoted by $\|\tT\|_*$ in \cite[Eq.
+(2.7)]{friedland2016nuclear}.
 We will use these two names and notations interchangeably in the following.
-The way we define the tensor nuclear norm is precisely the way the matrix nuclear norm is defined.
+The way of defining the tensor nuclear norm is precisely the same as that of defining the matrix nuclear norm.

-We argue that the two lines in the definition \eqref{eqn:atomic:tensor} are consistent and are also equivalent to \eqref{eqn:method}.
-Since $\operatorname*{conv}(\A) = \{T: T = \int_\K \u\otimes \v\otimes \w d\mu, \mu \in \M(\K), \mu(\K) \leq 1\},$ the first line in the definition \eqref{eqn:atomic:tensor} implies that $\|T\|_\A$ is equal to the optimal value of \eqref{eqn:method}.
-Compared with the measure optimization \eqref{eqn:method}, the feasible region of the minimization defining the atomic norm in the second line is restricted to discrete measures.
-However, these two optimizations share the same optimal value as a consequence of the Carath\'eodory's convex hull theorem, which states that if a point $\x \in \R^d$ lies in the convex hull of a set, then $\x$ can be written as a convex combination of at most $d+1$ points of that set \cite{Barvinok:2002vr}.
-Since $T \in \|T\|_\A \operatorname*{conv}(\A) = \operatorname*{conv}(\|T\|_\A \A)$, $T$ can be expressed as a convex combination of at most $n^3 + 1$ points of the set $\|T\|_\A \A$, implying that the optimal value is achieved by a discrete measure with support size at most $n^3 + 1$.
+We argue that the two lines in the definition \eqref{eqn:atomic:tensor} are consistent and are also equivalent to \eqref{eqn:method} as follows.
+Since $\operatorname*{conv}(\A) = \{\tT: \tT = \int_\bbK \u\otimes \v\otimes \w \dif \mu, \mu \in \calM_+(\bbK), \mu(\bbK) \leq 1\},$ the first line in the definition \eqref{eqn:atomic:tensor} implies that $\|\tT\|_\A$ is equal to the optimal value of \eqref{eqn:method}.
+Compared with the measure optimization \eqref{eqn:method}, the feasible region of the minimization defining the atomic norm in the second line of \eqref{eqn:atomic:tensor} is restricted to discrete measures.
+However, these two optimizations share the same optimal value as a consequence of \textsf{Carath\'eodory's convex hull theorem}, which states that if a point $\x \in \R^d$ lies in the convex hull of a set, then $\x$ can be written as a convex combination of at most $d+1$ points of that set \cite[Theorem 2.3]{Barvinok:2002vr}.
+Since $\tT \in \|\tT\|_\A \operatorname*{conv}(\A) = \operatorname*{conv}(\|\tT\|_\A \A)$, $\tT$ can be expressed as a convex combination of at most $n^3 + 1$ points of the set $\|\tT\|_\A \A$, implying that the optimal value is achieved by a discrete measure with support size at most $n^3 + 1$.
 This argument establishes that the two lines in \eqref{eqn:atomic:tensor} as well as the measure optimization \eqref{eqn:method} are equivalent.
 Therefore, the atomic norm framework and the measure optimization framework are two different formulations of the same problem, with the former setting the stage in the finite dimensional space and the latter in the infinite-dimensional space of measures.

 Given an abstract atomic set, the problem of atomic decomposition seeks the conditions under which a decomposition in terms of the given atoms achieves the atomic norm.
 In this sense, the tensor decomposition considered in this work is an atomic decomposition problem.